HISTORY OF BUDDHISM IN JAPAN

 Shotoku Taishi (born in 574, ruled 593-622) is regarded as the "father of Japanese Buddhism."
 He made Buddhism the state religion by constructing major Buddhist temples such as Horyu-ji near Nara.
 His was goal was to create a harmonious society.
 Under Shotoku Buddhism became the state religion, scriptures, art and craftsmen were brought in from Korea and Japanese monks were sent abroad to study.
 Temples were founded, monks were ordained and ceremonies were held publicly.

-Buddhism was promoted in the Nara Period (A.D.
-710-794), especially by Emperor Shomu, who ordered the construction of Todaiji Temple and Daibutsi (Great Buddha) in Nara, and issued a decree for the construction of state Buddhist temples in each province.
+Buddhism was promoted in the Nara Period, especially by Emperor Shomu, who ordered the construction of Todaiji Temple and Daibutsi (Great Buddha) in Nara, and issued a decree for the construction of state Buddhist temples in each province.
 Emperor Shomu was deeply religious.
 He believed that he could overcome the epidemics and unrest that occurred during his reign with the power of The Buddha.
 However, the coexistence of Buddhism and Shinto continued.
 Responsible for carrying out rituals to promote national welfare, the six Nara sects which dominated Buddhism at this time were primarily academic in nature and had little influence on the general population.

 Buddhism in Medieval Japan